-Whether you lease or buy your next new car, there are some things you might want to be aware of — things that have changed significantly since you last purchased or are now changing that will affect what you pay for your next car.
+Whether you lease or buy your next new car, there are some things you might want to be aware of — things that have changed significantly since you last purchased or are now changing in 2018 that will affect what you pay for your next car.

 Average Prices for New Cars are Going Up

 The average price of a brand new car this year is just shy of $35,000.
 That price has increased every year and will continue to do so, making new cars less and less affordable to the average consumer.
 Manufacturers must raise prices to keep up with increasing cost of material, labor, and manufacturing.
 Even distribution costs (“destination and delivery” fees) are steadily going up.

 More frequent and larger law suits, costly recalls, and increasingly rigid government regulations also contribute.
 Cars today have more expensive safety equipment and features than ever before.
 Government mandated emissions controls and fuel economy requirements drive costs up.

 However, it’s not just the cost of the vehicle itself that is rising, the secondary costs of actually purchasing, financing, and leasing are also rapidly on the rise.
 It’s a bit of a double whammy.

 Dealer Margins Are Going Down, So Fees Go Up

 Actual dealer profit margin, as a percentage of sticker price, on new cars has gone down in recent years.
 That is, the difference between the price a dealer pays his manufacturer for each car and the retail price on the car represents a potential profit margin of about 7%-8%.
 However, we all know that we don’t pay full sticker price for a new car, which means the average profit margin is only about 3%, if that much.
 Dealers can’t stay in business with a profit of only 3%.
 It’s doesn’t pay the bills.